-On the other hand, a remarketing audience refers to an existing client base that may have interacted with your business frequently or even just once.
-Considering how it is vital to re-engage past patrons, you may want to build an enticing display ad offering incentives, like additional perks, for loyal customers.
+On the other hand, a remarketing audience refers to an existing client base that may have interacted with your business frequently or even once.
+Considering how vital it is to re-engage past patrons, you may want to build an enticing display ad offering incentives, like additional perks, for loyal customers.

 3. Topic Targeting

-You can add topics to feature your ad alongside relevant content on other websites like keyword targeting and customised audiences.
-For instance, if you select topics, like “Animals & Pets”, you automatically enable your ads to appear on websites related to pet care, wildlife, etc.
+You can add topics to feature your ad alongside relevant content on other websites, like keyword targeting and customised audiences.
+For instance, if you select topics like “Animals & Pets”, you automatically enable your ads to appear on websites related to pet care, wildlife, etc.

 There are three types of strategies in the Google Ads bidding system, which you can choose from — Cost-per-click (CPC), cost-per-mille (CPM), and cost-per-engagement (CPE).
-You can either opt for automated or manual bidding, which allows you to set an upper limit.
+You can opt for either automated or manual bidding, which allows you to set an upper limit.

 As most advertisers know, the higher you bid, the higher your ad placement will be on a website.
-Considering how 84% of all marketers invest in display advertising, bids on the Google display network can skyrocket.
+Considering that 84% of all marketers invest in display advertising, bids on the Google display network can skyrocket.